uBizzy/koseven/system/guide/kohana/upgrading-from-kohana.md

 - **Module encrypt**, now encryption works as a module, if you are using new Encrypt or similar you need to enable the module in your bootstrap ex: `'encrypt'       => MODPATH.'encrypt',`
 - **MySQL driver** has been removed.
 If you are still using it, please install MySQLi driver and then edit your `config/database.php` and then set as `'type'       => 'MySQLi'`
 - **APC driver** has been removed.
 If you are still using it, please install APCu driver and then edit your `config/cache.php` and configure apcu.
 - **Memcache driver** has been removed.
-If you are still using it, please install Memcached driver and then edit your `config/cache.php` and configure memcached.
+If you are still using it, please install Memcached driver and then edit/create your `config/cache.memcached.php` and configure memcached.

 ## New modules included